This phase II trial studies how well radiation therapy with or without olaparib works in

 treating patients with inflammatory breast cancer.
 Radiation therapy uses high energy x-rays

 to kill tumor cells and shrink tumors.
-Olaparib may stop the growth of tumor cells by
+Olaparib is an inhibitor of PARP, an enzyme that helps

 I. To compare the invasive disease-free survival (IDFS) of patients with inflammatory breast

 cancer receiving concurrent administration of olaparib with standard doses of radiotherapy to